Viking Homelands – Save $2,500 per couple*

 Add Business Class flights to unlock an Exclusive Package discount

-Book a Viking voyage with Flat Beds Tour + Cruise this November, and you’ll automatically go in the draw to WIN another FREE cruise with Viking!
+Book a Viking voyage with Flat Beds Tour + Cruise and benefit from amazing savings!

 • Companion Fly Free in Economy Class